Wild automorphisms of projective varieties, the maps which have no invariant proper subsets: Preliminary results in lower dimensions

 Theorem \ref{RRZth} below was proved in \cite[\S 6]{RRZ}.
 Our Lemma \ref{red2} (and Proposition \ref{FL} implicitly) helps skipping the detailed analysis of ruled surfaces; compare with the proof of \cite[Lemma 6.2]{RRZ}.

 \begin{theorem} (cf.~\cite[\S 6]{RRZ}) Let $X$ be a projective variety with a wild automorphism $\sigma$.
 Suppose that $\dim X \le 2$.
 Then $X$ is an abelian variety. \end{theorem}

 \begin{proof} Assume to the contrary that $X$ is not an abelian variety.
 Then by Proposition \ref{red} and Proposition \ref{Qtorus}, it follows that $\dim X = 2$ and $X$ admits a smooth fibration $f : X \to Y$ with fibres $F$ smooth rational curve and $Y$ an elliptic curve.
-But then $F \cong \PP^1$ has ample $-K_F$, contradicting Lemma \ref{red2}. \end{proof}
+But then a general fibre $F$ of $f$ satisfies $F \cong \PP^1$ has ample $-K_F$, contradicting Lemma \ref{red2}. \end{proof}